 One of the best methods to find ways to incorporate interior design elements that support women in the workplace would be by asking them directly.
 No one knows your offices better than your employees do.
 Getting the opinions of those who will directly feel the effects of the design is important since it prevents subconscious biases and keeps any outdated mindsets in check.

-To ensure that you are properly listening and catering to the groups within your workplace, understanding and acknowledging the following points are important:
+To ensure that you are properly listening and catering to the groups within your workplace, interior designers in Dubai prompts to understand and acknowledge the following points:

 1. Create a truly diverse workplace

 Simply hiring individuals as ‘diversity hires’, and not hired for their skills but to fill a quota, is an insincere and forceful way of incorporating those from different backgrounds into the business.

 The first step to creating a truly inclusive workplace is by recognizing the inherent bias that exists throughout the organization.
 Office fit-outs in Dubai acknowledges the subconscious bias within the organization and addresses them.
 This will benefit the company greatly by becoming a place that can truly be inclusive.